Code-Institute-Submissions/function_band/README.md

 Misc Images Found on Google Images:
 - [Texture](https://image.freepik.com/free-photo/cement-wall-texture-background_76539-221.jpg)
 - [Wedding Performance](https://i.pinimg.com/originals/28/63/32/286332f3e04b855d7336c2c6d77512b9.jpg)
 - [Wedding Venue Dance Floor](https://www.weddingbandmusic.co.uk/2015/07/26/wedding-entertainment-shropshire-wedding-band-or-function-band/)

 ### Acknowledgements

 The inspiration for this project has been from the official [The Function Band's](https://www.thefunction.band/) website.
-I recieved a majority of the color palette, content as well as videos and images.
+I recieved a majority of the color palette, content as well as videos and images from their site.

 As this is my first site that I have developed from start to finish, I found that generating the commit messages to Github were difficult for me to compose correctly.
-This guide from Joel Parker Henderson on [Github](https://github.com/joelparkerhenderson/git_commit_message) cleared my understanding of how to write clear and consise commit messages.
+This guide from Joel Parker Henderson on [Github](https://github.com/joelparkerhenderson/git_commit_message) clarified my understanding of how to write clear and consise commit messages.

-I also wanted to thank my Code Institute mentor, Precious, who has been a great support and guide in the core development of this project.
+I also wanted to thank my Code Institute mentor, Precious Ijege, who has been a great support and guide in the core development of this project.